HannahCarl/CS345-ComputerAndNetworkSecurity/HW1-PasswordCracker/README.md

 	-Main password cracker code
 3) password_hashes.txt
 	-Contains password hashes strings to be cracked

+# To run:
+1) Use an IDE (ex.
+Eclipse)
+2) Open project HW1-PasswordCracker
+3) Run

+1) Open terminal
+2) cd into Folder HW1-PasswordCracker
+3) Use command ' javac passwordCracker.java'
+4) Use command 'java passwordCracker'

 # To add hashes to be cracked:
 1) open password_hashes.txt